ccat3z/stars/README.md

 * [alastairtree/LazyCache](https://github.com/alastairtree/LazyCache): An easy to use thread safe in-memory caching service with a simple developer friendly API for c#
 * [jesseduffield/lazydocker](https://github.com/jesseduffield/lazydocker): The lazier way to manage everything docker
 * [nok/leap-motion-processing](https://github.com/nok/leap-motion-processing): Contributed library to use the Leap Motion in Processing.
+* [soupi/learn-haskell-blog-generator](https://github.com/soupi/learn-haskell-blog-generator): Learning Haskell by building a simple static blog generator, one commit at a time.
 * [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim): Learning Vim and Vimscript doesn't have to be hard.
 This is the guide that you're looking for.
 * [pcottle/learnGitBranching](https://github.com/pcottle/learnGitBranching): An interactive git visualization and tutorial.
 Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!
 * [egh/ledger-autosync](https://github.com/egh/ledger-autosync): Synchronize your ledger-cli files with your bank.